roman-milk/roman-milk.github.io/pantyhose-tales.md

  Instantly the intense buzzing brought Rebecca increasing pleasure and her orgasm was imminent.
 Frustratingly, the orgasm wouldn't cross the threshold and she cursed the long cocktail dress.
 Instead, she moved her legs slightly apart and back together causing a new sensation in her pussy and within seconds the orgasm bubbled over.
 She bit her lower lip to hold in the moan of pleasure attempting to escape as her body tingled all over the mixture of obedience and humiliation making the orgasm more intense.

  The rest of movie the toy inside her buzzed on low teasing her as she tried to watch the movie assuming there was a purpose to such a strange task.
 The movie ended and the egg shut off.
 She exited the theatre and was heading out when she bumped into Alexis and Lacie.
 Her face instantly went red as she realized she had no explanation to why she was at a theatre in a cocktail dress.
-Report_Story #4